jpsm83/health/documentation/n8n/article_rewrite.md

 - Replace specific locations with generic terms (e.g., "Springfield General Hospital" → "Local Hospital")
 - Replace specific dates with relative terms when appropriate (e.g., "January 15th, 2023" → "recently" if the date is not crucial)
 - Maintain the factual content and medical/health information while removing personally identifiable details

+### 3.3 PRODUCT AND MERCHANDISE PRESERVATION
+**CRITICAL: When the article refers to products, items, merchandise, or anything purchasable, PRESERVE the exact names:**

+- **DO NOT change product names** (e.g., "iPhone 15 Pro", "Nike Air Max", "Maybelline Fit Me Foundation")
+- **DO NOT change brand names** (e.g., "Apple", "Samsung", "L'Oreal", "Sephora")
+- **DO NOT change model numbers or product codes** (e.g., "Model XYZ-123", "SKU 456789")
+- **DO NOT change specific item descriptions** that help users identify products for purchase
+- **PRESERVE product specifications** that are important for purchasing decisions
+- **MAINTAIN exact product titles** as they appear in stores or online marketplaces
+- **KEEP ingredient lists** for beauty, health, or food products that users need to verify
+- **PRESERVE color names, sizes, and variants** that are crucial for product identification
+- **MAINTAIN exact pricing information** if mentioned (though you can update outdated prices)
+- **KEEP store names and retailer information** that help users locate products

+**This ensures users can easily find and purchase the mentioned products online or in stores.**

 ## 4. OUTPUT FORMAT
 **CRITICAL: You must output the result in the exact JSON format specified below.
 No other format is acceptable unless article is ignored.**